fsavoia/terrafriend-automation/README.md

 ### Usage

-1. **plan** Command
+1. **start** Command

-Initiates and runs ``terraform plan`` in a user-friendly way.
+Initiates and runs the entire Terraform workflow in a user-friendly way.
 The output is parsed and displayed in a readable table.

 Options: